remylenoir/earthquakes-feeds-map/README.md

 #### Styling

-The application is styled via SASS, and BEM methodology as the naming convention.
+The application is styled via SASS, and using BEM methodology as a naming convention.
-Using BEM with SASS make the code flow fast and powerful.
+Combining BEM with SASS make the code flow fast and powerful.

 ```scss
 // _mapbox.scss